openSUSE/news-o-o/_posts/2010-12-05-opensuse-weekly-news-issue-152.markdown

 translating the openSUSE Weekly news and I am responsible for gathering and checking the translation.
 We started re-organize and translating the Greek wiki.
-We went to Athens were we actually met suseRocks and spoke with him about several matters about the community and the project.I went to several cityâ€™s all over Greece in order to meet in person people of the Greek community because I strongly believe that face to face communication builds actual trust and I do whatever is possible to prove people that I truly deserve their trust.
+We went to Athens were we actually met suseRocks and spoke with him about several matters about the community and the project.I went to several city’s all over Greece in order to meet in person people of the Greek community because I strongly believe that face to face communication builds actual trust and I do whatever is possible to prove people that I truly deserve their trust.
 Greek ambassador team trusted me to be the one communicating the board if needed in order to